FunkinCrew/Funkin/.github/ISSUE_TEMPLATE/bug.md

 [weed]: <> (Again, put an x in the [ ] box!)

-- [ ] Google Chrome (or Chomium based like Brave, Vivaldi, MS Edge)
+- [ ] Google Chrome (or Chromium based like Brave, Vivaldi, MS Edge)
 - [ ] Firefox
 - [ ] Safari